Irina2017/pmid-gene-extractor/README.md

 poetry install

 ```
+If need to install brew - refer to here (https://brew.sh/)

 ## Usage

 ```bash
 # Extract genes from a paper
 # Save results to file - produces csv file with expected fields - HGNC id, HGNC gene symbol,
 #aliases, HG38 and HG19 coordinates and extracted disease